 Many new businesses have been booming ever since the onset of Covid-19, and so has the demand for recruiting potential candidates.
 Hence, now is the ideal time to start your recruitment agency.
 Our article will explore all about how to scale your recruitment startup/business.

 What Is a Scaleup Phase?

 Scale-up is a period when a company’s growth increases at a faster rate than usual.
 A company often needs a quick ‘scaleup’ either after receiving a new round of funding from investors or launching a new product.
-This phase is not the most significant stage of the company’s growth but demands the most focus of employees.
+This phase is not the most significant stage of the company’s growth but demands the most focus from employees.

 Some challenges that the company faces during the scaleup phase are:

 - Staying in the market’s competition

 - Hiring developers for the startup or other staff for appropriate roles